rjcorflo/angular-tour-of-heroes-learn/README.md

-# Angular Tour Of Heroes
+# Angular Tour Of Heroes (The Witcher Edition)

 ## Information
-This application is the same from [Angular Tutorial](https://angular.io/docs/ts/latest/tutorial/), with a few changes.
+This application is the same from [Angular Tutorial](https://angular.io/docs/ts/latest/tutorial/), with a few changes, and yes, adapted to The Witcher Saga.

 Created as a first contact with Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.